As much as I want to see everything through the memories of my own teen years, they’ve got ideas of their own.

 Friday night was coming up.
 And when you’re in high school, what do you do on Friday nights in the fall?
 You go to the school’s football game!
 Duh.

-We get to the game and it’s a big crowd.
+We get to the game and there was a big crowd.
 The student section was packed.
 I told my son, “Go find your friends.
 I’ll be right up there in the bleachers with all the other parents.
 You can meet me after the game.”

 So, I asked my son about that and he admitted he wasn’t really interested in going to the games.
 Same went for his friends.
 Just wasn’t their thing.